jessicawyz/tp/docs/DeveloperGuide.md

 - Only EXAM_DATE from current date onwards can be used.
 - EXAM_DATE should be in the format of yyyy-MM-DD.
 - EXAM_TIME should be in the format of HH:mm <br>
-    **Expected Outcome**: An exam with the specified name, date, and optionally time is added to the student identified by ID.
+    **Expected Outcome**: An exam with the specified name, date, and optionally time is added to the student identified by `ID`.
 The system confirms the addition with a success message and updates the student's exam records accordingly.

 #### Deleting an Exam from a Student Account
 - **Command**: `deleteexam`
-- **Description**: Deletes a specific exam record from a student by specifying the student's unique identifier, exam name, exam date, and optionally, exam time.
+- **Description**: Deletes a specific exam record from a student by specifying the student's `ID`, exam name, exam date, and optionally, exam time.

 ##### Prerequisites
-- The student associated with the given unique id must exist and have the specified exam recorded.
+- The student associated with the given `ID` must exist and have the specified exam recorded.

 ##### Usage
 - **To delete an exam**:
     `deleteexam -id ID -examname EXAM_NAME -date EXAM_DATE [-time EXAM_TIME]`<br>
-    **Expected Outcome**: The exam with the specified name, date, and optionally time is removed from the student identified by ID.
+    **Expected Outcome**: The exam with the specified name, date, and optionally time is removed from the student identified by `ID`.
 The system confirms the deletion with a success message, and the student's exam records are updated accordingly.

 #### Extensions and Error Handling
-- **Invalid ID**: If an invalid ID is provided, the system will return an error message indicating the issue and suggesting corrective actions.
+- **Invalid ID**: If an invalid `ID` is provided, the system will return an error message indicating the issue and suggesting corrective actions.
 - **No Recorded Exam**: If the student does not have the specified exam recorded, the system will notify the user that there are no exams to delete.

 ### Additional Notes